 Paronella Park is a tourist attraction in Far North Queensland, Australia.
 It was built as a pleasure park business by an inspired Spaniard with a head full of dreams, back in the days when this part of the world was inaccessible to most.
-The story of the park gives it a unique appeal.
+But what is it about Paronella Park?
+Is this crumbling castle in the rainforest really worth it?
+We bring you our Paronella Park Review.
+It’s the story of the park that gives it unique appeal.

 It comes complete with a before-its-time hydroelectric generating setup that still provides power today.
 The falls setting is picturesque but has brought extensive flooding over the years.